Castles & Museums

 Norwich Castle

 Norwich Castle is a medieval royal fortification in the City of Norwich.
-It was founded in the aftermath of the Norman conquest of England by William the Conqueror.
-It is one of the Norwich 12 Heritage sites.
-Norwich museum moved to the castle in 1894 and it has been a museum ever since.
+It was founded in the aftermath of William the Conqueror's Norman conquest of England.
+It is one of the 12 Norwich Heritage sites.
+Norwich Museum moved to the castle in 1894 and has been a museum ever since.

 View website